Cunuduh/bot-ai/README.md

-# BotGPT
+# BotAI
 Chat with OpenAI's GPT-4 or generate images with DALL-E 2.
 Not affiliated with OpenAI.

-BotGPT is a Discord bot utilizing OpenAI's latest blazingly fast and high quality AI models, DALL-E 2 and GPT-4.
+BotAI is a Discord bot utilizing OpenAI's latest blazingly fast and high quality AI models, DALL-E 2 and GPT-4.
 Generate pickup lines, dad jokes, translate into Shakespearean, or just chat with GPT-4.
 Generate unique art images with DALL-E.

 # Features
 `/chat`: Chat with GPT-4 or GPT-3.5.